RobertMCortese/Powershell-Snippets/README.md

 # Powershell-Snippets
 Various Bits of powershell I created for doing work stuff.

+**Get-ComputerDescription.ps1**

+What does this do?
+Get-Computerdescription takes a list of computernames and scans the c:\users directory for the most recently used profile which is normally named after a samaccountname.
+After that, it will do a get-aduser on that samccount name, pulling various bits of info on the user.
+Info is then put into a CSV which can later be used with Set-adcomputer -description $description to fill in the computers description.

 **Query-disabled.ps1**

 Finds accounts disabled in the last 24 hours with a extensionattribute set.